 Have you ever thought of capturing distinct frames using a transparent spherical ball?
-If you are trying to photograph some unique frames, then you must try Crystal Ball photography.
-In this article, we will go through everything which you need to master the art of refraction photography through Crystal Ball Photography.
+If you are trying to photograph some unique frames, then you must try crystal ball photography.
+In this article, we will go through everything that you need to master the art of refraction photography through crystal ball photography.

 What is Crystal Ball Photography?

-The photography, which involves the use of a crystal ball sphere/lens ball in the frame, is known as Crystal Ball photography.
+The photography that involves the use of a crystal ball sphere/lens ball in the frame, is known as crystal ball photography.
 Here, you will be capturing your subject/frame of interest inside the spherical ball.

 Get Used to It